This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 12. Graffiti At Florentin – Tel Aviv Graffiti tours, especially at Florentin, have become very popular in recent years.
 And in this post, you will see what all the hype is about.

-13. The American – German Colony is a small residential neighborhood in Tel Aviv-Yafo.
-And it is one of the city’s best-kept secrets.
+13. The American-German Colony is a small residential neighborhood in Tel Aviv-Yafo.
+It is one of the city’s best-kept secrets.

 Things To Do in Jaffa

-• Old Jaffa -in this guide, we will be at Jaffa’s most popular tourist attractions.
-For example, St. Peter’s Church, Zodiac Fountain, Yemenite Art Center, Ramses Gate, and Jaffa Alleys.
+• Old Jaffa – In this guide, we will visit Jaffa’s most popular tourist attractions, such as St. Peter’s Church, Zodiac Fountain, Yemenite Art Center, Ramses Gate, and Jaffa Alleys.
 There is also a separate guide to Jaffa Port.

 • Do you know where the name “Flea Market” comes from?
 The answer to this question and additional details about the market can be found at Jaffa Flea Market.